phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 array of pointers that point to the actual data in memory.
 This makes iterating over an array of strings very slow. pandas 1.0 intially introduced a string dtype that allowed easier operations on strings.
-This dtype was still backed by Python strigs and thus, wasn't very performant either.
+This dtype was still backed by Python strings and thus, wasn't very performant either.
 Rather, it provided a clear abstraction of string data.

 pandas 1.3 finally introduced an efficient string dtype.
 This datatype is backed by PyArrow strings.